Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

         - user.all.read
 1. Grant admin consent for your Application on the API Permission page.
 1. Generate a secret for this application.
 Save this and the client id.
-1. Grant this application `FHIR SMART User` and `FHIR Data Exporter` role in your FHIR Service.
+1. Grant this application `FHIR SMART User` and `FHIR Data Exporter` role in your FHIR Service or Azure API for FHIR.
 1. Open the KeyVault from the {env_name}-rg resource group, or with the name of the existing resource group you specified.
 The Key Vault will have a suffix of `backkv`.
 1. Add a new secret that corresponds to the Application you just generated.
     - Name: Application ID/Client ID of the application